 Hoya is a genus composed of about 200 species in the family Apocynaceae.
-The species can be found from India and China to Thailand, Malaysia, Philippines, Indonesia and Australia.
+They can be found from India and China to Thailand, Malaysia, Philippines, Indonesia and Australia.

 Name meaning